drsteinkauz/tensegrity-RL/README.md

 --sb3_algo | "SAC" | The Stable Baselines3 RL algorithm.
 Options are "SAC", "TD3", "A2C", or "PPO".
 --desired_action | "straight" | What goal the RL model is trying to accomplish.
 Options are "straight" or "turn" --desired_direction | 1 | The direction the RL model is trying to move the tensegrity.
 Options are 1 (forward or counterclockwise) or -1 (backward or clockwise)
---delay | 1 | How many steps to take in the environment before updating the critic.
-Options are 1, 10, or 100, but 1 worked best
+--delay | 10 | How many steps to take in the environment before updating the critic.
+Options are 1, 10, or 100, but 10 worked best
+--terminate_when_unhealthy | "yes | Determines if training is reset when the tensegrity stops moving (yes) or the training continues through to the maximum step (no)
 --log_dir | "logs" | The directory where the training logs will be saved --model_dir | "models" | The directory where the trained models will be saved --saved_data_dir | "saved_data" | The directory where the data collected when testing the model will be saved (tendon length, contact with ground, actions)